Research on HipTrac and Long Axis Hip Traction

 HipTrac is relatively new, cleared for sale by the FDA in 2012.
 The first case series has recently been published and other specific studies are underway.
 In the case series, two patients were treated with manual therapy, therapeutic exercise, and HipTrac.
 Two years after treatment, both patients still described clinically meaningful improvements in self-reported function and pain.
 Read or download the full case series here:

-Although HipTrac is a recent advancement, hip traction itself has been a tested and proven therapy for over 140 years to help relieve the signs and symptoms associated with hip osteoarthritis, femoral-acetabular impingement and other hip joint pathologies.
+Although HipTrac is a recent advancement, hip traction itself has been a tested and proven therapy for over 140 years to help relieve the signs and symptoms associated with hip osteoarthritis, femoral-acetabular impingement, and other hip joint pathologies.
 Hip traction is also used by college and professional athletes to help provide an optimal environment for training and recovery.

 The science behind HipTrac is well established.
 Health care practitioners have performed manual traction to the hip joint as part of their routine diagnostics and treatment for conditions resulting in pain and decreased mobility of the hip joint.
-It is globally accepted and the most widely-used manual therapy technique by all physical therapists, chiropractors and athletic trainers in clinical treatment of the hip joint.
+It is globally accepted and the most widely-used manual therapy technique by all physical therapists, chiropractors, and athletic trainers in the clinical treatment of the hip joint.
 Multiple studies – summarized below – document the efficacy of long axis traction in pain reduction and increased mobility and the additional benefits of higher traction forces.

 Abbott JH, et al., Manual therapy, exercise therapy, or both, in addition to usual care, for osteoarthritis of the hip or knee: a randomized controlled trial.
 1: clinical effectiveness, Osteoarthritis and Cartilage (2013), https:// dx.doi.org/10.1016/ j.joca.2012.12.014

-The Management of OsteoArthritis (MOA) Trial investigated the long-term effectiveness of: (1) an individualized manual therapy treatment program in addition to usual care; (2) a multi-modal, individualized, supervised exercise therapy program in addition to usual care; and (3) a combination of both programs in addition to usual care; compared with usual care only, for the management of pain and disability in adults with hip or knee OA.
+The Management of OsteoArthritis (MOA) Trial investigated the long-term effectiveness of (1) an individualized manual therapy treatment program in addition to usual care; (2) a multi-modal, individualized, supervised exercise therapy program in addition to usual care; and (3) a combination of both programs in addition to usual care; compared with usual care only, for the management of pain and disability in adults with hip or knee OA.
 The results are consistent with those of Hoeksma et al., who found manual therapy, including the mandatory use of long axis traction, to be superior to exercise therapy for patients with hip OA.
 Hoeksma’s group found lasting treatment effects through 29 weeks, while this study found thru 52 weeks.
 While this trial was not intended to compare these two modes of therapy, the manual therapy protocols provided greater reductions in WOMAC scores than did exercise therapy.
 The exercise group also showed significant improvements in WOMAC scores, just not as much as manual therapy.
 Overall, all groups improved the most at 9 weeks and maintained significant improvements at 1 year.

 HL, Dekker J, Ronday HK, et al. Comparison of Manual Therapy and Exercise Therapy in Osteoarthritis of the hip: a randomized trial.
 Arthritis Rheum.
 2004;51(5):722-729

 This randomized controlled trial compared the use of manual therapy and therapeutic exercises in patients with hip OA.
-The manual therapy group received traction of the hip joint, stretching techniques of shortened muscles surrounding the hip joint, and traction manipulation (high velocity thrust technique) in each limited position.
+The manual therapy group received traction of the hip joint, stretching techniques of shortened muscles surrounding the hip joint, and traction manipulation (high-velocity thrust technique) in each limited position.
 The exercise group’s goal was to improve hip ROM, muscle length, and strength along with walking endurance.
-The outcomes for hip function (Harris Hip Score), ROM, and pain a measured by the visual analogue scale were compared for specific subgroups of hip OA depending on limited function, ROM, or level of pain.
+The outcomes for hip function (Harris Hip Score), ROM, and pain as measured by the visual analogue scale were compared for specific subgroups of hip OA depending on limited function, ROM, or level of pain.
 After 5 weeks of intervention, the success rate (primary outcome) of manual therapy was 81% versus 50% for exercise therapy (odds ratio,1.92; 95% CI: 1.30-2.60).
 Manual therapy was found to be superior to exercise therapy in some patients with mild/moderate hip OA but was not shown to be any more effective than exercise in patients with highly limited function, ROM, or high levels of pain(severe OA).
-When intervention stopped, the improvements for in function for the exercise group declined after 5 weeks.
+When intervention stopped, the improvements in function for the exercise group declined after 5 weeks.
 However, improvement lasted up to 29 weeks for the patients in the manual therapy group.

 Wright A, Abbot JH, Baxter D, Cook C. The ability of a sustained within-session finding of pain reduction during traction to dictate improved outcomes from a manual therapy approach on a patients with osteoarthritis of the hip.
 J Man Manip Ther.
 2010;18(3): 166-172.